 If you love crispy buttery bread and melty cheese, you are going to LOVE the flavors in this Italian Panini recipe!

-Creamy roasted garlic cloves, roasted red peppers, and artichokes combine with Italian cheeses in this popular gluten free panini recipe.
+Creamy roasted garlic cloves, roasted red peppers, and artichokes combine with Italian cheeses in this popular gluten free Italian panini sandwich.
 If you love a good panini, you will want to check out this delicious Hatch Chile Tuna Melt Panini!

 What is a panini?